-

 Can I Still Protect My Assets if I Never Signed a Prenup?

 If you do not have a prenuptial agreement, you can speak to your legal team about the possibility and value of setting up a limited liability company (LLC) to protect individual assets while the division of property is in progress.
+You should also consider postnuptial agreements as another way to define asset ownership and division, especially if circumstances have changed since your marriage.
 If you already have an LLC, it is important to understand how an LLC is treated in a divorce.

 Because California is a community property state, all assets (including businesses) owned by a couple will be divided in half.
-If you have an LLC that you acquired during your marriage, it may be subject to equal distribution.
+If you have an LLC that you acquired during your marriage, it may be subject to equal distribution, so choosing the right divorce lawyer in Orange County to evaluate and advocate for your interests is critical.
 However, if you owned the LLC before your marriage, it is possible that a court could view it as community property.
-This is why it is important to have an experienced attorney on your side to help you establish proof that your business is solely yours.
+When one spouse has primary control over business or financial assets, there is a risk of mismanagement or hidden assets, making legal protections and documentation even more critical.
+This is why it is important to have an experienced attorney on your side to help you establish proof that your business is solely yours and to look for the top winning traits of elite high-asset divorce lawyers, such as those exemplified by Douglas Pinkham, founder of Pinkham & Associates.

 Looking For an Experienced Orange County Divorce Attorney?
 Pinkham & Associates Can Help